 In Case You Still End Up Pulling Weeds by Hand

+With landscape fabric and mulch in place, the bad news is that, even then, you may still get weeds.
+But the good news is that those weeds will be very easy to pull out.
 Pulling weeds embedded in garden mulch is not nearly as difficult as pulling weeds embedded in soil.
-Thus with that good "foundation" that I encouraged you to lay, you may not even feel the need to bother with the corn gluten and vinegar discussed above: five minutes of easy pulling here and there should get the job done.
+With that good "foundation" in place, you may not even feel the need to bother with corn gluten and vinegar: Five minutes of easy pulling here and there should get the job done.

 In this case, water the area in question beforehand.
 In fact, a general rule of thumb for weeding is that it is easier to yank out weeds from moist soil than from dry soil.